PlanetDestroyyer/cnn-from-scratch/README.md

 Dense(10) → Softmax

-Parameters:

-Total params: 362,346
+Total parameters: 362,346
 Trainable params: 361,962

-This is the deepest model and uses Batch Normalization in the early and mid convolutional layers, plus Dropout in the dense layers to improve stability and generalization on CIFAR-10.
+This is the deepest model, using Batch Normalization in early/mid conv layers and Dropout in the dense layer.
+This combination stabilizes training and improves generalization on the more complex CIFAR-10 dataset.

 ---

 4. Training Setup

-Common configuration across all experiments:
+Common setup across all models:

 Framework: TensorFlow / Keras